NeuroDataDesign/fngs-f16s17/local_bids.md

 "analysis-level" is the analysis level you want to perform.
 This can be either 'participant' or 'group'.

 "modality" is the modality of your data.
-This can be either "functional" or "DWI".
+This can be either "func" or "dwi".

 "stc" is the slice-timing method, or the manner in which the brain data slices were acquired through the fMRI scanner (used only for participant level functional analysis).
-The choices are none, bottom up, top down, and interleaved.
+The choices are "None", "ascending", "descending", and "interleaved".

 "atlas" is the specific atlas you want to use (only for group analysis).
 The choices are "aal-2mm", "brodmann-2mm", "desikan-2mm", "pp264-2mm", and "HarvardOxford-cort-maxprob-thr25-2mm".
+If you want another atlas supported, just ask, and we can add it to our software :)

+"nthreads" is the number of threads to run with.
+Generally, the pipeline takes 1 core per thread, and about 5 - 10 gigs of RAM per thread depending on the number of timesteps in the fMRI image.
+Generaldly, if the input is under 200 timesteps, I usually favor around 5 gigs of RAM per job approximated, and if over, more towards 10.
+This value should be nthreads=min(ncores, RAM/(RAM per thread)).
+For example, on a 4 core machine with hyperthreading (8 virtual CPU threads total) and 16 gigs of RAM for a job with 200 timesteps, I would run with nthreads = min(8, 16/5) ~ 4 threads.

 Below is an example call for participant level analysis.
 Note that when entering the Docker container, we mapped the "bidsdir" path to "/data" inside the container: